svenevs/exhale/docs/usage.rst

 what you need is:

 1. Your C++ code you want to document, with "proper" Doxygen documentation.
-Please read the :ref:`doxygen_documentaion_specifics` for common documentation pitfalls, as well as features previously unavailable in standard Doxygen.
+Please read the :ref:`doxygen_documentation_specifics` for common documentation pitfalls, as well as features previously unavailable in standard Doxygen.
 2. A sphinx documentation project ready to go.
 See the `Sphinx Getting Started <https://www.sphinx-doc.org/en/master/usage/quickstart.html>`_